klux21/limitless_times/README.txt

-limitless_times - time handling functions to overcome some annoying limits
+limitless_times - functions to overcome annoying limits of the C time functions

 It did bother me a while that the common time functions in C are usually not only slow but that the common implementations don't even support any dates and